john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

     >>> 8 / 5.0
     1.6

-Or you can do math with stored variables:
+But you can also do math with stored variables:

     >>> x = 20
     >>> x += 1